 Studying for a long time, reading, taking notes, revising, or preparing for an upcoming exam could put huge stress on your brain.
 And just like you need to fuel up your body by eating healthy food to work out and do your daily activities, your brain also needs fuel to study.

 Having healthy meals would not be enough to do that.
-So students can keep some healthy college snacks in their dorm room.
+So students can keep some healthy college snacks in their dorm rooms.

 39 Healthy College Snacks For Students

-Students also have a busy lifestyle; they have to manage things like academics, social life, part-time job.
-When you are stuck between classes, group studies, review sessions, going to class after waking up late without a proper meal- having a healthy snack on the way is the smartest choice.
+Students also have a busy lifestyle; they have to manage things like academics, social life, and a part-time job.
+When you are stuck between classes, group studies, review sessions, and going to class after waking up late without a proper meal- having a healthy snack on the way is the smartest choice.

 You should be able to carry these types of snacks in your backpack and snack them anywhere on the way to class, in class.

 01. DIY Trail Mix

-Grab a lot of almonds, peanuts, pistachios, pecans, pumpkin seeds, raisins, cashews, dried cranberries, and mix them.
+Grab a lot of almonds, peanuts, pistachios, pecans, pumpkin seeds, raisins, cashews, and dried cranberries, and mix them.
 Then find an airtight container to put them in.
-You will be able to snack this DIY Trail mix for up to a month depending on the amount you picked.
+You will be able to snack on this DIY Trail mix for up to a month depending on the amount you picked.

 Nuts and seeds hold a lot of nutrition like proteins, fiber, vitamins, and good fats.
 And a DIY trail mix would give you the energy you need and make you feel full.

 You don’t have to make a trail mix if you don’t want to.
-You could snack almonds, peanuts, pistachios, cashews, pecans, hazelnuts, or walnuts without mixing them up at your dorm, in-class, on the way to class, literally anywhere you want.
+You could snack on almonds, peanuts, pistachios, cashews, pecans, hazelnuts, or walnuts without mixing them up at your dorm, in class, on the way to class, or literally anywhere you want.

-Tree nuts possess many health benefits since they are filled with nutritions such as protein, carbs, fiber, vitamin E. Also, they are loaded with flavonoids, which help your brain health, and studies have suggested that they also help weight loss.
+Tree nuts possess many health benefits since they are filled with nutrients such as protein, carbs, fiber, and vitamin E. Also, they are loaded with flavonoids, which help your brain health, and studies have suggested that they also help weight loss.